Top 25 Most Common Scrap Metals

 Cast Aluminum

-Generally formed in molds in factories and some examples of cast are engine blocks, cast grills, and other parts from vehicles.
+Generally formed in factory molds, some examples of cast are engine blocks, cast grills, and other vehicle parts.
 Another common place to find cast aluminum is old patio furniture.
 Just make sure to remove any plastic material from it.

 Learn More